 Club and provincial competition

 Organised football for women emerged after the First World War, with clubs formed in Auckland, Wellington and Christchurch in 1921.
-In the capital the Aotea Ladies’ Club reportedly made good progress in its first season, despite being banned from using City Council grounds.
+In the capital the Aotea Ladies’ Club reportedly made good progress in its first season, despite being banned from using city council grounds.
 The following year the club travelled to Masterton and beat a local side 3-0.

 Auckland’s Birkenhead and Classic clubs competed in 1921 and the first interprovincial match was played in Christchurch in September that year, Canterbury beating Wellington 1–0.

-A national tournament was held annually from 1976, with Wellington and Auckland (later Auckland Manukau) sharing 23 of the first 26 titles.
+A national tournament was held annually from 1976, with Wellington and Auckland (later Auckland Manukau) sharing 23 of the 26 titles.